Hueyatlaco: Delays

-1981 Publication
+Quaternary Research publication

 In 1981, the journal Quaternary Research published a paper by Steen-McIntyre, Fryxell and Malde that defended an anomalously distant age of human habitation at Hueyatlaco.

-The paper reported the results of four sophisticated, independent tests: uranium-thorium dating, fission track dating, tephra hydration dating and the studying of mineral weathering to determine the date of the artifacts.
-These tests, among other data, validated a date of 250,000ybp for the Hueyatlaco artifacts.
+The paper reported the results of four sophisticated independent tests: uranium-thorium dating, fission track dating, tephra hydration dating and the studying of mineral weathering to determine the date of the artifacts.
+These tests, among other data, validated a date of 250,000 ybp for the Hueyatlaco artifacts.
 They wrote: